 Shop for the 1977-78 Topps Kareem Abdul-Jabbar on eBay (affiliate link)

 Kareem Abdul-Jabbar’s Legacy

 Kareem Abdul-Jabbar is one of the greatest basketball players who has ever lived.
-As a professional, he played at a high level for an extremely long time, which is demonstrated by the 19 times he was named an NBA All Star.
-In 1984 he became the NBA’s all time scoring leader when he passed the mark previously held by Wilt Chamberlain.
+As a professional, he played at a high level for an extremely long time, which is demonstrated by the 19 times he was named an NBA All-Star.
+In 1984 he became the NBA’s all-time scoring leader when he passed the mark previously held by Wilt Chamberlain.
 He wasn’t just an offensive threat, though.
-He was also named to the NBA’s All-defensive team 11 times over the course of his illustrious career.
+He was also named to the NBA’s All-defensive team 11 times throughout his illustrious career.
 Kareem also ranks as one of the greatest college basketball players of all time.
-During his collegiate career he received many accolades and won three NCAA Championships with the UCLA Bruins.
+During his collegiate career, he received many accolades and won three NCAA Championships with the UCLA Bruins.

 - 2 time Associated Press College Basketball Player of the Year (1967, 1969)

 - Inducted into the National Collegiate Basketball Hall of Fame in 2007

 - 1969-1970 NBA Rookie of the Year

 - 2 time NBA finals MVP (1971, 1985)